gediz/mpv-wiki/User-Scripts.md

 * **[excerpt](https://github.com/lvml/plugins/tree/master/excerpt)** - Allows you to quickly create excerpts from media files, you just have to set begin and end markers.

+* **[streamcache](https://github.com/lvml/mpv-plugin-streamcache)** - Provides for more network-glitch-robust caching of live streams by adjusting replay speed.

 If you want to write your own scripts, have a look at the [documentation of mpv's Lua interface](https://github.com/mpv-player/mpv/blob/master/DOCS/man/lua.rst).